Canon XC10 vs Leica X Typ 113

 It is notable that the XC10 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
+Both the XC10 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The XC10 was replaced by the Canon XC15, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon XC10 better than the Leica X Typ 113 or vice versa?
 The listing below highlights the relative strengths of the two models.